Housing

 Neighbourhoods

-The city of Groningen boasts a variety of different neighbourhoods.
-From the characteristic old city districts around the centre to areas with newly built homes for families.
-Each neighbourhood is unique, and there's always one that best suits your preferences.
-To discover which neighbourhood aligns with your wishes, GroningenLife has put together an overview describing the various neighbourhoods.
+Like any City, Groningen has a variety of different neighbourhoods.
+From the characteristic old city districts to areas with family friendly and newly built homes.
+Each neighbourhood is unique, and there's always one that ticks all the boxes.
+To discover which neighbourhood aligns with your wishes, GroningenLife has put together an overview describing the various neighbourhoods of Groningen.

 Rent benefit

-If you are living in the Netherlands, you might be eligible for rent benefit.
+If you are renting in the Netherlands, you might be eligible for rent benefit.
+Check for its conditions, it might save you quite some money!

 Student housing